Flyer 700/800/900 series: Metropolitan and 800 series

 In 1970, Western Flyer licensed the design of the D700 to AM General.
 AM General had been invited to participate in the Transbus project and wanted to gain experience with transit bus production; Western Flyer wanted to enter the larger American market and due to "Buy America" requirements, needed a US-based assembler.
 AM General made exterior changes to the D700 design and marketed the modified design as the AM General Metropolitan; the most notable change was in the shape of the side (passenger) windows, which were rectangular rather than slanted like the New Look-derived D700.
 A total of 5,212 diesel-powered Metropolitans were sold to US transit agencies between 1974 and 1979.
 The first operator of the Metropolitan was the WMATA.

 The model numbers for the Metropolitan used the total length and width along with a suffix to designate the revision; thus a 10240A was a Metropolitan that was 102 in wide and 40 ft long, "A" (1st) revision.
 Changes from the original to the first ("A") revision were not distinguishable externally; the "B" revision moved the air conditioner condenser, which led to more frequent overheating of the bus.
 AM General also used the GM "V" drive layout instead of the original Flyer "T" drive, resulting in cracked frames after several years of service.

 In 1971, the Manitoba Development Group, a government-sponsored organization, bought Western Flyer and renamed it to Flyer Industries, Ltd. Flyer Industries adopted the exterior design of the Metropolitan and began selling it on the Canadian market as the D800.
 561 D800s were sold between 1974 and 1979: 86 35-foot models and 475 40-foot models.

 The E800 trolleybus counterpart was also sold during this period.
 Edmonton Transit was the lead agency, but SF Muni (343), Miami Valley RTA (64), BC Hydro (50) and Boston MBTA (50) were the primary customers of E800 trolleybuses, purchased before the AM General Metropolitan trolleybus was available.
 In 1979, 219 Metropolitan trolleybuses designated 10240-T were built for Seattle Metro and SEPTA.
 The running gear was largely identical to the Flyer E800 but incorporating newer technology featuring the use of "chopper" control to provide smoother acceleration.
+The last E800 trolleybuses to operate in service anywhere did so in November 2019 in Mexico City; they were among about five that had been retrofitted in Mexico City with wheelchair lifts (at the rear door) in 1996, from a group of 37 E800s acquired used from Edmonton in 1987.